Innovasium-2014/onboarding/tutorials/github.md

 - Once the pull request has been merged, your code will exist in the development branch.
 Now you can restart the entire process all over again.

 Confused yet?
-Let's break this down into small steps, that'll make things a little more concrete.
+Let's break down the Github terminology, that'll make things a little more concrete.

 ### Github Terms